MooersLab/pymolsnips/README.md

 <A href=#FASTLINKS2>Return to list of editors above.</A>

-<h3 name="jupyter"> jupyter </h3>
+<h3 name="jupyter"> jupyter notebook, jupyter-lab (Universal)</h3>
-Juptyer notebook evolved from the Iptyhon notebook.
+Juptyer notebook evolved from the Iptyhon notebook, which is turn were inspired by the Mathematica notebook.
-It is to be replaced by Juptyer-lab, which is now available for general use.
+Juptyer notebooks are to be replaced by Juptyer-lab, which is now available for general use.
+Jupyter-lab is the Python analog of Rstudio.
+Juptyer-lab can read and run jupyter notebooks but the extensions for jupyter notebooks have not been ported to jupyter-lab.
+Jupyter notebooks are very useful for the interactive testing and development of chunks of code like functions that reside in separate cells in the notebook.

-The Jupyter notebook has two extensions for snippet management, but these extensions are not yet supported in Jupyter-lab.
+The Jupyter notebook has two extensions for snippet management.
-Juputer-lab was a third snippet extension that is not backward compatible.
+Juputer-lab was a third snippet extension that is not backward compatible with the jupyter notebook.
-All three systems do not support tab triggers or tab stops.
+All three snippet management systems do not support tab triggers or tab stops.

-An alternative is to import individual snippets with the load magic.
+An simple alternative is to import individual snippets with the load magic.
 The user enters ` %load filePath/<snippetName>.pml `.
 The file finder system in Jupyter notebook eases navigation to the correct file.
-The above library of snippets includes a commented out sublime text 3 snippet with tabstops.
+The above library of snippets includes a commented out sublime text 3 snippet that has tab stops.
-This is also printed to the cell so that it can serve as a guide to the sites that should be considered for editing.
+This commented out snippet is also printed to the cell so that it can serve as a guide to the sites in the clipping that should be considered for editing.

 The animation below demonstrates the insertion of a snippet with the load magic.